Christopher Dobrian: Interactive Computer Music An introduction for performers

 2022 Workshop

-One year later, Dobrian returned to Toronto for another workshop and collaboration session with the lab.
-This time, Dobrian spent one on one time with lab members, discussing and aiding in their personal research.
-This session was also used for collaboration with Director Huang on a new composition for solo vibraphone and electronics.
+Christopher Dobrian returned to Toronto for another workshop and collaboration session with the lab.
+This time, he spent one-on-one time with lab members, discussing and aiding in their personal research.
+This session was also used for collaboration with Aiyun Huang on a new composition for solo vibraphone and electronics.

 August 3-5 – Room 079 (University of Toronto Faculty of Music)